galaxyproject/galaxy-hub/content/news/2024-07-11-RSEc-CoDex/index.md

     6. Extracting bio.tools information from the Galaxy tool metadata (XML files) if available
     7. Checking the availability of the tool on one of the 3 main Galaxy instances (usegalaxy.eu, usegalaxy.org, usegalaxy.org.au)
     8. Getting usage statistics from usegalaxy.eu
-- Create an interactive table for all tools: [All tools](https://galaxyproject.github.io/galaxy_tool_metadata_extractor/)
+- Create an interactive table for all tools: [All tools](https://galaxyproject.github.io/galaxy_codex/)
 - Filter the tool suite per community
-- Create an interactive table for all registered communities, e.g. [microGalaxy](https://galaxyproject.github.io/galaxy_tool_metadata_extractor/microgalaxy/)
+- Create a separate interactive table for all registered communities, e.g. [microGalaxy](https://galaxyproject.github.io/galaxy_tool_metadata_extractor/microgalaxy/)

 <img src="./Preprint_flowchart.png" style="max-width: 400px" alt="CoDex" />